teatwig/bearlytics/README.md

 ### Configuration

-Bearlytics uses a straightforward Django configuration with SQLite as the database backend.
+Bearlytics uses a straightforward Django configuration with SQLite as the database.
 Key settings include:

 - **Database**: SQLite with WAL journal mode and optimized cache settings for better performance
 - **Environment Variables** (using .env in the dev environment):